Kansas State University

 The University of Massachusetts Minuteman Marching Band

-110 Grinnell Rd.
-Amherst, MA 01003 Phone: 413-545-3410 School Website: UMass-Amherst Marching Band Website: The UMass Minuteman Marching Band Drumline Website: Umass Drumline Director of Marching Band: Timothy Anderson Percussion Instructor: Thom Hannum Members in Marching Band: 350 Enrollment of University: 68,315 (Umass system) Mascot: Minuteman University Notes: The Minuteman Marching Band has long been a source of great pride for the University of Massachusetts and the surrounding region.
-Under the leadership of Timothy Anderson, assisted by DCI Hall of Famer Thomas Hannum (Cadets of Bergen County, Star of Indiana, Madison Scouts, and Blast!) and musical arranger, Michael Klesch (Cadets, Crossmen and Phantom Regiment, Carolina Crown), the Minuteman Marching Band has emerged as one of the nation's outstanding band programs.
-Each week at home football games, the "Power and Class" performs its traditional Post Game show for thousands of enthusiastic, dedicated fans who don't leave the stadium until the last note.
-Over 350 students experience the excitement of college marching band at UMass.
+110 Grinnell Way Amherst, MA 01003 Phone: 413-545-3410 School Website: UMass-Amherst Music Department Website: Music at UMass Marching Band Website: The UMass Minuteman Marching Band Drumline Website: UMass Drumline Director of Marching Band: Timothy Anderson Percussion Instructor: Thom Hannum Members in Marching Band: 350 Enrollment of University: 28,635 Mascot: Minuteman University Notes: The Minuteman Marching Band has long been a source of great pride for the University of Massachusetts and the surrounding region.
+Under the leadership of director Timothy Anderson, associate director and percussion instructor Thomas Hannum, and assistant director and visual coordinator Christine Sirard, the Minuteman Marching Band has emerged as one of the nation's outstanding band programs.
+The band's award-winning drumline, large and powerful horn section, and modernized color guard are known for their enthusiasm, excitement, and excellence.
+At home football games, the "Power and Class" performs its traditional Post Game show for thousands of enthusiastic, dedicated fans who don't leave the stadium until the last note.
+Over 380 students experience the excitement of college marching band at UMass.
 The Minuteman Band has performed for Presidential Inaugural Ceremonies in 1981, 1985, and 2001.
 In 1993, 2001, 2004 and 2007 the band performed at Bands of America Grand Nationals.
 In 1998, the Minuteman Marching Band received the most prestigious honor bestowed upon college bands, the Louis C. Sudler Trophy, which is awarded in recognition of "the highest of musical standards and innovative marching routines and ideas, and which has made important contributions to the advancement of the performance standards of college marching bands over a period of several years." |

 |